10 Foreign Relations

 As Prime Minister between 1957 and 1963 he proved to be an extremely able diplomat gaining respect in Russia.

-He helped considerably to lower the temperature of the rhetoric at the summit conference with Russia and U-2 incident in 1960 in which an American aircraft was shot down over Russia.
+He helped considerably to lower the temperature of the rhetoric at the summit conference with Russia.
+This followed the U-2 incident in 1960 in which an American aircraft was shot down over Russia.

 The first British prime minister to get to grips with sound-bites and photo opportunities, he had a penchant for the flamboyant.
 As well as flying off to meet up with leaders across the world in serious talks, nothing gave him more pleasure than singing and dancing with them.